 Deadines for Petitions

 Fall semester.
-Students petitioning for financial aid for the fall semester must submit their Financial Aid Petition to the WPI Office of Financial Aid before the end of the first day of A-term classes.
-For the spring semester, Financial Aid Petitions must be submitted before the end of the first day of C-term classes.
+Students petitioning for financial aid for the fall semester must submit their Financial Aid Appeal to the WPI Office of Financial Aid before the end of the first day of A-term classes.
+For the spring semester, Financial Aid Appeals must be submitted before the end of the first day of C-term classes.

 Depending on how close to the start of classes they submit their financial aid petition, students may not receive an answer on the status of the petition until after classes and tuition bills are due.
 Because of this, our office strongly advises students to make arrangements to pay their bills in full.
 If a petition is approved, the account will be credited for the funds for which the student is awarded.

 WPI Need-Based Scholarships